 In general, employees are entitled to severance pay based on length of service, reason for termination, and interval of pay.

-Employees contribute 3% of their wages to the National Pension Fund and 1% to the National Solidarity Fund.
+Employees contribute 3% of their wages to the National Pension Fund and 1% to the National Savings Fund.

-Employers contribute 6% of monthly wages to the National Pension Fun, 2.5% to the National Solidarity Fund, and 1.5% for the HRDC levy.
+Employers contribute 6% of monthly wages to the National Pension Fun, 2.5% to the National Savings Fund, and 1.5% for the HRDC levy.
 The amounts are subject to a wage cap.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Mauritius to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Mauritius to engage a small team is time-consuming, expensive and complex.
 Mauritian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Mauritius.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Mauritius PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Mauritius PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Mauritius, please contact us.